 We have added a number of LED White/Red ceiling lights to our boat, inside and outside.These are simple West Marine round lights that have a White/Off/Red switch option.
 Unlike the original Perko incandescent ceiling lights that draw about 2 amps per each (and get quite hot), these LED lights, even with all of them ON, draw less than a half watt.
 The "color" of the light is not very pleasant and they are not as bright as the incandescents, but they are very good for background light so that you can see where you are going, up top and down below.
 Instead of replacing the original incandescent ceiling lights, we ran new wire from those lights over to the new LED lights, installed right next to the old lights.
 This allowed us to use the new LED fixtures, and/or the original (very nice color of bulb compared to the blue-white LED's) incandescent fixtures.
 Note that we added, at the middle of the aft-deck ceilinglight array, a 50 watt spotlight.
 This hinges down, to the left and is used at night to illuminate our dock when we come in late in the evening.

 Our Yanmar 170 HP Turbo-Diesel engine.
-Fairly easy to check the oil, fluids and belt before heading out.
+Easy to check the oil, fluids and belt before heading out.
 The engine has about 2200 hours on it and is very economical.
 Cruising at 6-8 knots the sound level is fairly quiet and its a perfect level for chatting.At about 8 knots, the bow of the boat heads upwards at the boat tries to plane which occurs at 14 knots.
 The diesel, a slight negative compared to outboard 4-cycle gas engine boats, is more than a bit loud at this point so some yelling is needed.
 A nice design feature of this boat is that, with the very comfortable pilots seats on each side, the Skipper can stand in the middle, over the engine to get closer to the First Mate (or Admiral...), steer the boat and continue with the chats.
 There are plenty of grab-bars to hang onto if the boat hits some waves, plus we have added two more for holding onto as you head down below.
-Our boat is equipped with the optional electrica oil-change pump which makes this chore, a much more simple event.
-The oil filter is a bit difficult to get to, mainly to get a good grip on the filter with the filter wrench since there is not much room between the engine and the side-wall of the engine bay.
-I found that by wrapping the wrench with Duct-Tape and doing the same on the filter, the wrench would not slip and could be tightened well.
-Always keep a roll on-board for any number of "boaty" applications.